Mother of one of four boys killed in Snowdonia says ‘nightmare will never end’

 Bodies of Jevon Hirst, Harvey Owen, Wilf Henderson and Hugo Morris pulled from overturned car found submerged in water on Tuesday

-The mother of one of the four teenage boys killed in Snowdonia has said that her “nightmare will never end”.
+The mother of one of the four boys whose bodies were pulled from the wreck of a car in Snowdonia has said her “nightmare will never end” amid fears the teenagers lay undiscovered for days.

-The bodies of Jevon Hirst, Harvey Owen, Wilf Henderson and Hugo Morris were pulled from an overturned car found submerged in water on Tuesday.
+The bodies of Harvey Owen, Jevon Hirst, Wilf Henderson and Hugo Morris were recovered from an overturned car found submerged in water on Tuesday.

 The teenagers were feared missing after they were last heard from on Sunday morning following a camping trip to Snowdonia National Park, north Wales.